-Starviewer Medical Imaging Software Default window type Automatic DICOM defaults Modality defaults Starviewer 1.1 Medical Imaging Software User guide Default window type Description Automatic The first entry: Auto.
+Default window type Description Automatic The first entry: Auto.
 It applies a window that includes the full range of series' values.
 DICOM defaults The following entries, below the automatic one.
 These are the windows defined in the DICOM file, if any.
 Each DICOM file can define zero, one or more windows, and these may be different for each image of the series.
-The name displayed here is also the name stated in the DICOM file, and if no name is specified, they are called Default n, where n is a number greater than or equal to 0 to distinguish them.
+The name displayed here is also the name stated in the DICOM file, and if no name is specified, they are called Default n , where n is a number greater than or equal to 0 to distinguish them.
 Modality defaults The entries below those of DICOM.
-These are default windows Automatic ; DICOM de faults windows defined in the DICOM file, if any.
-Each DICOM file can define zero, one or more windows, and these may be different for each image of the series.
-The name displayed here is also the name stated in the DICOM file, and if no name is specified, they are called Default n , where n is a number greater than or Modality d lefaults The entries below those of DICOM.
 These are default windows included in Starviewer designed to visualise studies of certain modalities such as CT.
-They have names to indicate the purpose: Angiography, CT Head, etc. User defin ed The entries below Starviewer defaults.
-These are the windows that the user has previously defined following the instructions in section 8.2.7 User defined windows.
+They have names to indicate the purpose: Angiography, CT Head, etc. User defined The entries below Starviewer defaults.
+These are the windows that the user has previously defined following the instructions in section 11.2.7 User defined windows.